You Are Never Too Old for a Mother Daughter Trip

 I Love the Slower Pace

-Naturally my mom moves at a slower pace.
+Naturally, my mom moves at a slower pace.
 Before the trip, I told myself that I would need to slow down and be more patient than I normally am when I travel.
 I thought it would be a bit of a challenge for me, but I found that I loved the slower pace.
-We didn’t pack a ton of things in each day, and we made sure that we had ample time to relax and just take in some people watching.
+We didn’t pack a ton of things in each day, and we made sure that we had ample time to relax and just take in some people-watching.
 I took the time to make it about my mom and the location as opposed to always thinking about work and fitting more into my schedule.

 Hire a Local Guide

 We had a local guide for both Northern Ireland and County Mayo.
 That way I could let them do the driving and guiding and I could just enjoy time with my mom.
 Plus – since they were local experts, they knew where all of the great coffee stops were and could easily make sure that we had plenty of down time planned in our schedule.
-They knew the stops and trails so well that they could made an educated decision on what things my mom could participate in.
+They knew the stops and trails so well that they could make an educated decision on what things my mom could participate in.
 It took so much of the pressure off of me, plus we both learned a ton about the history and the regions!

 Get the Wheelchair Assistance